 To say 2020 was a rough year for hotels would be like saying Mt.
 St. Helens had a bad afternoon in 1980.
 Though the hospitality industry was pummeled during the pandemic, some plucky new properties still managed to open their doors in late 2020 and earlier this year.
 And as vaccines are taken and the traveling public awakens, a slew of unique new hotels awaits us as we head back out on the road.
-From rooftop margaritas in Miami to floating bungalows in Mississippi, here’s 10 cool new hotels to look at when planning your first vacation in a year.
+From rooftop margaritas in Miami to floating bungalows in Mississippi, here are the best new hotels of 2021, so far, to check when planning your first vacation in a year.

 Moxy South Beach, Miami Beach, Fla.